fsbraun/djangocms-form-builder/README.rst

 |pypi| |docs| |coverage| |python| |django| |djangocms|

-**djangocms-forms** supports rendering of styled forms which is part of all major frontend frameworks, like Bootstrap 5.
+**djangocms-form-builder** supports rendering of styled forms which is part of all major frontend frameworks, like Bootstrap 5.
 The objective is to tightly integrate forms in the website design.
 Djangocms-frontend allows as many forms as you wish on one page.
 All forms are **ajax/xhr-based**.
 To this end,